hauqxngo/hauqxngo/README.md

 ## I'm Hau Ngo - a Software Developer, Basketball Trainer, and Film Photographer!

-- 🤓 I’m currently learning React, Data Structures & Algorithms
+- 🤓 I’m currently learning Data Structures & Algorithms
 - 👩🏻‍💻 I’m looking for my first role as a developer
 - 💬 Ask me about Vietnam, where I grew up
 - 📩 Reach me at: hauqxngo@gmail.com